emsterdam1/anRNAlab-Protocols/NGS/Two-Step-PCR-Library.md

 2-step PCR amplification of amplicon sequencing libraries
 ================================================================================
-Description: Normally used to amplify cDNA for Mutational profiling, but could be used to add adapters and indices onto any DNA target.
+Description: PCR used to amplify cDNA for Mutational profiling, additionally able to add adapters and indices onto any DNA target.

 [Go To Step 1 PCR](#step-1-pcr)